skyportal/skyportal/doc/extensions.md

 For certain Javascript components we also have "Plugins", through which functionality can be added to extend those pages.
 These are currently available on the Source (`SourcePlugins.jsx`), Candidates (`CandidatePlugins.jsx`), Filters (`FilterPlugins.jsx`), and About (`AboutPlugins.jsx`) pages.

-Finally, extra entries can be added directly in the config.yaml as needed for these extensions.
-Taking fritz as an example again, access information for kowalski and gloria is added to the config:
+Settings for extensions can be specified in the `config.yaml`.
+Taking fritz as an example again, here is a segment that configures `kowalski`:

 ```
   kowalski: